 Colic is the name we use when a horse has abdominal (belly) pain.
 It is most commonly related to an upset in the digestive (gastrointestinal) system but can also be related to infection or disease of another organ such as the kidneys.
-Colic is relatively common in horses due to their complicated gastrointestinal tract and is something that every horse owner should know about.
+Equine colic is relatively common in horses due to their complicated gastrointestinal tract and is something that every horse owner should know about.

-Signs of colic include:
+Signs of equine colic include:

 - Rolling repeatedly and getting up and down

 - Looking at the stomach (flank watching)